Budgie Eye Infection: Signs, Causes, and Treatment

 The most common eye condition in birds.
 Conjunctivitis is inflammation of the tissues lining the eyelids and eye surface, usually caused by bacteria such as Chlamydia psittaci, Mycoplasma, or E. coli, or by herpesvirus.

-Chlamydiosis (formerly called psittacosis) is a significant cause of eye disease in budgies and other psittacines โ it can also affect humans, making proper diagnosis especially important.
+Chlamydiosis (formerly called psittacosis) is a significant cause of eye disease in budgies and other psittacines β it can also affect humans, making proper diagnosis especially important (AAV Basic Care for Companion Birds, 2019).
 Any budgie with persistent eye discharge alongside respiratory symptoms should be tested.

 Respiratory Infection